arashbrd/Simple-Firebase-messaging-Server/README.md

 ## Installation

-for installing download the project: pip install -r requirements.txt then go to the project directory and run 'python manage.py runserver' this Project have API in address: api/sendmsg/ to use API you need:
+for installing download the project: pip install -r requirements.txt.
+Then go to the project directory and run 'python manage.py runserver' this Project has API in address: api/sendmsg/ to use API you need:

 1-FCM Token:Get by device yo want to send message to 2-Access Token: To generate Access Token you sould have json key file downloaded from firebase.google.com after add your project

 Note:
 This Api works as 'TokenAuthentication' so that you should get your token from :